bertbesser/dvc-deps-management/blog-article.md

 In particular, a DVC project resides in a Git repository, which implements all necessary versioning (see the following figure).
 Binary data, such as e.g. training data and trained models, are located in DVC's so-called cache.
 In particular, for each version of the pipeline, the cache contains different versions of all binary data.
-However, cache data is _not_ stored in the Git repository itself, but in a separate so-called remote.
+However, cache data is _not_ stored in the Git repository itself, but in a separate so-called remote (e.g. an Amazon S3 bucket).
-When checking out a specific version of the pipeline from the Git repository, DVC takes care of fetching cache data from the remote that matches the current pipeline version.
+When checking out a specific version of the pipeline from the Git repository, DVC takes care of fetching cache data that matches the current pipeline version from the remote.

 ![dvc remote](https://blog.codecentric.de/files/2019/03/dvc_remote.jpg)